arcsi1989/geolocation_extender/README.md

 The enriched data is stored in a GeoJson format at the config file defined location and file name.

 # Usage
-Install the developed package within a new environment
+Install the developed package within a new environment from the geolocation_extender folder:
-- `pip install -e ../geolocation_extender`
+- `pip install -e .`

 The package behavior is controlled by a given configuration file as well as the input/ouput files and their location and name.
 If no value added to the <geolocation_repository> a dummy WebAPI sill be used.
-- `../geolocation_extender/config/program_config.json`
+- `/geolocation_extender/config/program_config.json`

 The developed package can be run via the following command:
 - `geo_loc_extend`